 The Tufts Black Freedom Trail builds on the work on Professor Gerald R. Gill and documents and connects many of the places and moments in African American history at Tufts.
 The trail includes sites on the Tufts Medford campus such as the Africana Center at Capen House, protest sites at Lewis Hall, and the Africana memorial tree and memorial plaque in Goddard Chapel.

 The sites in this exhibit are specific to the Tufts Medford/Somerville campus.
-To learn more about the African American Freedom Trail project, please visit our about page.
+To learn more about the larger African American Trail project managed by the Center for the Study of Race and Democracy, please visit our about page.

 Walking Tour Sites